david-macleod/mini-metro/ml_train/station_detector/models/notes.md

 m2 with random horizontal flip activated mAP ~0.2 after 80 steps

+# m2-3
+m2 but with https://github.com/fo40225/tensorflow-windows-wheel installation of tensorflow to remove AVX and improve performance
+AVX warning is removed but performance is still the same (14 steps / 10 mins)

+# m2-4
+m2 but with grayscale transformation on input mAP ~0.15 after 80 steps

 # m3
-ssd_mobilenet_v1_fpn with default parameters this has a higher input resolution (640x640) and uses feature pyramic network the fpn should improve performance on small objects training is very slow, cannot use batch greater than 20 due to memory (20 is same as previous attempts anyway) trains around 2 steps per 20 mins compared to ~13 for non-fpn version after 100 steps the mAP is up and down test loss does not decrease consistently and no predicted boxes
+ssd_mobilenet_v1_fpn with default parameters this has a higher input resolution (640x640) and uses feature pyramic network the fpn should improve performance on small objects training is very slow, cannot use batch greater than 20 due to memory (20 is same as previous attempts anyway) evaluation on training data trains around 2 steps per 20 mins compared to ~13 for non-fpn version after 100 steps the mAP is up and down test loss does not decrease consistently and no predicted boxes